erikh/saturn/README.md

 Every time the program is run and touches the database, it will look to add recurring tasks.
 Recurring tasks are based off the last task that was saved, and every recurrence up to the current point will be added in the absence of them.
-In the Unix file implementation (not Google Calendar, which is responsible for creating its own recurring events) Until they are added, they will not have IDs nor can they be manipulated.
+In the Unix file implementation, (not Google Calendar, which is responsible for creating its own recurring events) until they are added, they will not have IDs nor can they be manipulated.
 Commands like `now` and `notify` which only perform read operations also adjust this data, so they can fire notifications properly for new tasks.